biya-coin/biyaliquid-docs/.gitbook/developers/dapps/example-dex.md

 If we don't want to use Ethereum native wallets, just omit the `evmOptions` within the `WalletStrategy` constructor.

-Finally, to do the whole transaction flow (prepare + sign + broadcast) on Biyachain we are going to use the MsgBroadcaster class.
+Finally, to do the whole transaction flow (prepare + sign + broadcast) on Biya Chain we are going to use the MsgBroadcaster class.

 ```ts
 // filename: MsgBroadcaster.ts